 Spending a certain period of time outside in the daylight we produce a sufficient amount of our own vitamin D. But this is mostly valid for the warm and sunny period of the year.

-Only a few foods provide us additional vitamin D, for example, fatty fish and fish liver.
+Only a few foods provide us with additional vitamin D, for example, fatty fish and fish liver.
 Therefore it often needs to be supplemented in dark and/or rainy times of the year.

 If you decide to supplement Vitamin D choose formulas containing fat and additionally, vitamin K. Those are best absorbed in the human body.

-Tryptophan is an essential amino acid which means that it is used in the body as a building block for proteins, that it is not synthesized in the human body but needs to be ingested with food.
+Tryptophan is an essential amino acid which means that it is used in the body as a building block for proteins, that is not synthesized in the human body but needs to be ingested with food.

 Therefore tryptophan plays an important role in the health and disease of the brain.
 It is known that a tryptophan-rich diet can elevate moods and reduce the chance of anxiety, irritability, and depression.

 Products rich in tryptophan are seeds, nuts, meat, fish, eggs, oats, etc.

 The brain consumes high amounts of energy for its functions.
 About 20% of all energy in your body is used by the brain though it weighs less than 1.5 kg, about 2% of the body weight.

 The main source of energy for the brain is sugar.
 So it is not surprising that your brain loves sugar and has special rewarding mechanisms for sugar intake.